bioidiap/bob.pad.base/doc/vanilla_pad_intro.rst

 Executing the vanilla-pad pipeline results in a list of scores, one for each input sample compared against each registered model.
-Depending on the chosen ScoreWriter, these scores can be in CSV, 4 columns, or 5 columns format, or in a custom user-defined format.
+Depending on the chosen ScoreWriter, these scores can be in CSV (default), or 4 columns lst file format (using the ``--csv-scores`` or ``--lst-scores`` options).
-By default, the scores are written in the specified output directory (pointed to vanilla-pad with the ``-o`` option), and in the 4 columns format.
+By default, the scores are written in the specified output directory (pointed to vanilla-pad with the ``-o`` option), and in the CSV format, containing metadata in additional columns (as opposed to the 4 columns format having no metadata).

-The scores represent the performance of a system on that data, but are not easily interpreted as is so evaluation scripts are available to analyze and show different aspects of the system performance.
+The scores represent the performance of a system on that data, but are not easily interpreted "as is", so evaluation scripts are available to analyze them and show different aspects of the system performance.

 .. figure:: img/vanilla_pad_pipeline_with_eval.png